-f you have any questions concerning the determination of the status of this site or the status of the status
+, , , he determination of the status of this site or the contact me via telephone at

 Sincerely,

 Responsible Official (print) Title (print)

 Signature Date Signed

 Appendix C. EAS Contact Information and Other Resources

 Contacting the EAS

 Emissions Inventory Mailing Addresses

 It is essential that you send your EI correspondence to the correct address.
 Failure to do so may delay or prevent delivery of your letter or package.